ben-polinsky/pine-perf-testing/README.md

 When you are finished with your resources, you can delete them from azure with the `teardownAzResources` script:
-`./src/utils/teardownAzResources.js {resourceGroup} {storageAccount} {functionPlanName} {functionName}`
+`./src/utils/teardownAzResources.js {resourceGroup} {storageAccount} {functionPlanName} {functionName}` **The above script is not behaving well right now, so you may need to manually delete the resources in the azure portal.**

 ## Docker